-Kevin Harkenrider joined Viasat in October 2006 as Director - Operations, served as Vice President - Operations from January 2007 until December 2009, served as Vice President of Viasat and Chief Operating Officer of Viasat Communications Inc. from December 2009 to April 2011, as Senior Vice President - Infrastructure Operations from April 2011 to May 2012, and as Senior Vice President - Broadband Services from May 2012 to May 2015, and as Senior Vice President - Commercial Networks from May 2015 to May 2018.
+Kevin Harkenrider joined Viasat in October 2006 as Director - Operations, served as Vice President - Operations from January 2007 until December 2009, served as Vice President of Viasat and Chief Operating Officer of Viasat Communications Inc. from December 2009 to April 2011, as Senior Vice President - Infrastructure Operations from April 2011 to May 2012, as Senior Vice President - Broadband Services from May 2012 to May 2015, and as Senior Vice President - Commercial Networks from May 2015 to May 2018.
 Mr. Harkenrider assumed his current position as Senior Vice President and President, Broadband Systems in May 2018.
 Prior to joining Viasat, Mr. Harkenrider served as Account Executive at Computer Sciences Corporation from 2002 through October 2006.
-From 1992 to 2001, Mr. Harkenrider held several positions at BAE Systems, Mission Solutions (formerly GDE Systems, Marconi Integrated Systems and General Dynamics Corporation, Electronics Division), including Vice President and Program Director, Vice

-President - Operations and Vice President - Material.
+From 1992 to 2001, Mr. Harkenrider held several positions at BAE Systems, Mission Solutions (formerly GDE Systems, Marconi Integrated Systems and General Dynamics Corporation, Electronics Division), including Vice President and Program Director, Vice President - Operations and Vice President - Material.
 Prior to 1992, Mr. Harkenrider served in several director and program manager positions at General Dynamics Corporation.
 Mr. Harkenrider holds a B.S. degree in Civil Engineering from Union College and an M.B.A. degree from the University of Pittsburgh.

 Keven Lippert joined Viasat in May 2000 as Associate General Counsel and Assistant Secretary.
 In April 2007, he was appointed Viasat's Vice President, General Counsel and Secretary, in 2012 he was appointed Senior Vice President - General Counsel and Secretary, and in June 2014 he was appointed Executive Vice President - General Counsel and Secretary.
-In May 2017, he was appointed President, Broadband Services and Chief Legal Officer, and in May 2018, he assumed his current position as Executive Vice President, Corporate Development and Chief Administrative Officer.
+In May 2017, he was appointed President, Broadband Services and Chief Legal Officer, and in May 2018, he assumed the position as Executive Vice President, Corporate Development and Chief Administrative Officer.
+Effective September 2018, he assumed his current position as Executive Vice President, Strategic Initiatives and Chief Commercial Officer.
 Prior to joining Viasat, Mr. Lippert was a corporate associate at the law firm of Latham & Watkins LLP.
 Mr. Lippert holds a J.D. degree from the University of Michigan and a B.S. degree in Business Administration from the University of California, Berkeley.